lo-language/velo/README.md

 Exa is a message-oriented programming language designed to make building secure, scalable software simple.
+To learn about the Exa language, see the [docs](docs).

 This is an implementation of Exa as a transpiler to JavaScript.

-To learn about the Exa language, see the [docs](docs).

-The exa binary is a load-and-go compiler, but you can also use it to generate Node.js executables.
+The exa "binary" is a load-and-go compiler, but you can also use it to generate Node.js executables.
 Modules are parsed and compiled when loaded.

 #### Installation